HRIS: The Starting Point for Your HR Digital Transformation

 HRMS and HCM: The Next Steps

-Once the foundations have been laid with an HRIS, companies can move on to more complex systems such as Human Resource Management Systems (HRMS) and Human Capital Management (HCM).
+Once the groundwork has been laid with an HRIS, companies can move on to more complex systems such as Human Resources Management Systems (HRMS) and Human Capital Management (HCM).

 Features of an HRMS